-Tom Danielson’s Core Advantage offers a core strength program for cyclists.
+Tom Danielson’s Core Advantage offers a simple, highly effective core strength program for cyclists.
 This comprehensive approach shows the 50 essential core workout exercises that will build strength and endurance in the key core muscles for cycling—no gym membership required.

 Professional cyclist Tom Danielson used to have a bad back.
 He shifted in the saddle, never comfortable, often riding in pain.
 Hearing that core strength could help his back, he started doing crunches, which made matters worse.
 He turned to personal trainer Allison Westfahl for a new approach.
 Danielson and Westfahl developed all-new core exercises to build core strength specifically for cycling, curing Danielson’s back problems.
 Better yet, Danielson found that stronger core muscles boosted his pedaling efficiency and climbing power.